notoriouslogank/harbinger/README.md

 # Harbinger

-Harbinger is a (fairly) straightforward Discord bot written in Python (and a tiny amount of Bash).
-It contains commands for Discord servers as well as integration to control a Minecraft server from Discord.
+Harbinger, a Discord bot crafted in Python with a touch of Bash, seamlessly blends essential Discord server commands with a sophisticated integration that empowers users to effortlessly control their Minecraft server directly from within the Discord platform.

 ## Installation